-- Rate the experience level of a post
+- Rate the experience level of an article

-- Vomit(🤢): a quick way to flag content that violates the Code of Conduct or Terms so the DEV core team is notified and can take action.
+- Flag to Admins (🧐): a quick way to flag content that violates the Code of Conduct or Terms so the DEV core team is notified and can take action.

-- that are linking to external content (e.g. "read more here")
+- that are purely linking to external content (e.g. "read more here")

 - that are advertising a product or service in a distasteful way (e.g. stealthy or dishonest marketing tactics)